Travel Guide For Visiting Moab in March

 Dress in layers when visiting Moab in March.
 A good fleece jacket and waterproof hiking boots are good things to have when you visit in early spring.

-Here’s a fun list of Moab spring activities and ways to get to know the history and geology of the area.
+Check out this fun list of Moab spring activities to enjoy the outdoors, as well as ways to get to know the history and geology of the area.

 If you want to visit the National and Utah State Parks in the Moab area, you may find these guides helpful.
 Here’s what to expect at these parks in March: